yrashk/expm/PUBLISHING.md

 Every expm package is defined using `Expm.Package` record (look at the [example](https://github.com/yrashk/expm/blob/master/package.exs))

+You can use `expm new [package.exs]` command to generate one from a template.

 Normally you put this definition into `package.exs`.
 However, if you're intending to publish named versions as well (such as `:head`), our suggestion is to put such package definitions into `package.NAME.exs` (like [here](https://github.com/yrashk/expm/blob/master/package.head.exs))

 Authorization